dbwebb-se/mvc/example/scrutinizer/README.md

 The format of the configuration file is [YAML](https://en.wikipedia.org/wiki/YAML).

 You can provide a `.env.scrutinizer` if you want a specific setup for the Scrutinizer tests.
+That way you can set up different settings for the database depending on its environment.